-While your baby’s tiny, it's best to keep her out of direct sunlight completely.
-Once she's six months or older, and wants to crawl and play outside, head for the shade and protect her delicate skin with a sun hat, loose-fitting clothes and sunscreen.
-It's recommended that you keep your baby in the shade when the sun is at its hottest between 11am and 3pm (NHS Choices 2013a).
+While your baby's still tiny, it's best to keep her out of direct sunlight completely.
+Once she's six months or older and wants to crawl and play outside, head for the shade and protect her delicate skin with a sun hat, loose-fitting clothes, and sunscreen.
+It's recommended that you keep your baby in the shade when the sun is at its hottest between 11 a.m. and 3 p.m.

-Try to keep your baby in the shade as much as you can, under trees, an umbrella, a canopy, or a sun tent (NICE 2011, Paller et al 2011).
+Try to keep your baby in the shade as much as you can, under trees, an umbrella, a canopy, or a sun tent.

 If your baby isn't mobile yet, she’ll be happy to lie and kick in the shade.
 If your baby is crawling or walking, encourage her to sit and play in the shade if it's very hot.
 It’s particularly important to stay out of the sun during the middle of the day when the sun is at its strongest.

-Keep her skin covered with clothes made from lightweight, closely woven fabric, such as cotton (Paller et al 2011).
+Keep her skin covered with clothes made from lightweight, closely woven fabric, such as cotton.

-A wide-brimmed, or foreign legion style, hat will shade your baby’s face, ears and neck (NHS Choices 2013, 2014a).
-Choose a hat with an elasticated or velcro strap that tucks under her chin, which will stop it coming off.
+A wide-brimmed, or foreign legion style, hat will shade your baby’s face, ears, and neck.
+Choose a hat with an elastic or velcro strap that tucks under her chin, which will stop it from coming off.

-Sunglasses for your baby will protect her sensitive eyes (NHS Choices 2014a).
+Sunglasses for your baby will protect her sensitive eyes.
 They don't need to be expensive, but they do need to be good-quality wraparound glasses.
 When you’re buying sunglasses for your baby, look out for:

 What sort of sunscreen should I use on my baby?

-What should I do if my baby gets sunburn?
+What should I do if my baby gets sunburned?

-Gently apply a moisturiser or an emollient to soothe her skin.
+- Gently apply a moisturizer or an emollient to soothe her skin.

-Offer extra breastfeeds or drinks to help cool her down and to replace any fluids that she has lost through sweating (NHS 2012, NHS Choices 2013b).
+- Offer extra breastfeeds or drinks to help cool her down and to replace any fluids that she has lost through sweating.

-If your baby's sunburn is severe, and her skin is tender, swollen and blistering, call your GP.
-They may prescribe a soothing cream and a dressing for the blisters, and suggest you give your baby infant paracetamol to ease her discomfort.
+If your baby's sunburn is severe and her skin is tender, swollen, and blistering, call your GP.
+They may prescribe a soothing cream and a dressing for the blisters, as well as paracetamol for your baby's discomfort.